heh3temp/squeaker/README.md

-# Chomiczowka
+# Squeaker
-> Mix of student humor and technical skills as a newer and "better" reddit.
+> Mix of student humor and technical skills as a newer and "better" twitter.

 ## Table of Contents